 According to the Bureau of Labor Statistics, there are over 600,000 HR generalist jobs in the United States.
 The average median HR generalist salary is around $53,330, per year.

 Most companies want HR generalists to have a Bachelor’s degree, at least.
 Bigger organizations tend to prefer someone with a Master’s degree.
 The minimum work experience can be as low as one year, while some companies may require at least three years of experience.

 It’s advisable to be familiar with HR generalist resume examples so that you can develop a strong resume.

 You can also develop your HR career and become a better HR generalist by getting HR certifications.
-Most notably, you can opt for the SHRM Certification (Society for Human Resource Management), SPHR Certification (Senior Professional in Human Resources), or the simple PHR Certification (Professional in Human Resources).
+Most notably, you can opt for the SHRM Certification (Society for Human Resource Management) or HR Generalist Certification from HR University, SPHR Certification (Senior Professional in Human Resources), or the simple PHR Certification (Professional in Human Resources).

 Becoming a Great HR Generalist